keithalewis/math/opm.md

 The contrapositive is also true.

 __Theorem__.  _Arbitrage exists in
-the one-period model if $x$ does not belong to the smallest closed cone containing the range of $C$.
+a one-period model if $x$ does not belong to the smallest closed cone containing the range of $C$.
 If $x^*$ is the closest point in the cone then $\xi = x^* - x$ is an arbitrage_.